 Many horse owners don't seem to realise how hot it gets below a winter double rug along with a neck rug and head cover.

-SPCA and MAF get quite a few complaints from concerned people that horse owners are causing stress to their animals now that the intense summer heat has arrived.
+SPCA and MPI get quite a few complaints from concerned people that horse owners are causing stress to their animals when the intense summer heat arrives.
 This is especially a concern for horses over the holidays when their owners are away.

 Horses in training are not the problem as they are not standing around day in, day out all rugged up.
 They are in peak condition and have a regular work routine.